Raven logo

 A clean export is useful.
 It is still a copy made at one moment.
 A Markdown-first notes app keeps the working notes portable while you use them.

-Is Raven only for Claude users?
+Is Raven only for AI users?